Gravitational Wave luminosity distance in viscous cosmological models

-After having discussed the general framework for the GW's luminosity distance in the above-mentioned scenario, we will discuss possible observational tests and forecasts for the detection/exclusion of the shear viscosity, according to the specifics of futuristic surveys, such as LISA and Einstein Telescope (ET).
+After having discussed the general framework for the GWs luminosity distance in the above-mentioned scenario, we will discuss possible observational tests and forecasts for the detection/exclusion of the shear viscosity, according to the specifics of futuristic surveys, such as LISA and Einstein Telescope (ET).

 This paper is organized as follows: in Sect. \ref{sec:2}, we recall the evolution equation for linear gravitational waves in presence of viscous fluids and provide the general expression for $d_L^{\,GW}(z)$.
 In Sect. \ref{sec:3}, we first study our results with a generic power-law solution for the scale factor.
 Hence we provide an analytical expression for $d_L^{\,GW}(z)$ in presence of a shear viscosity in a $\Lambda$CDM-like cosmological model.
 Possible observational tests and forecasts regarding the presence of shear viscosity are discussed in Sect. \ref{sec:4}.
 Conclusions and discussions are finally provided in Sect. \ref{sec:5}.